 In this course, we delve into topics such as composite tolerances, fixed and floating tolerance calculations, hole pattern tolerancing, feature boundary calculations, and much more.
 You can expect to fill in any gaps in knowledge you may have about these more advanced topics while discovering a set of incredibly helpful tools that help you apply GD&T to your designs.

-The GD&T Advanced Course is currently running a private Pilot Program and is only accepting a limited number of new students.
+The GD&T Advanced Course is only available for existing GD&T Basics Course students and enrollment is limited.
 Only Students invited to this program will be able to enroll.
-Please contact us at email@example.com to for questions about availability and enrollment.
+Please contact us at firstname.lastname@example.org to for questions about availability and enrollment.

 I have been in the field of Automotive Engineering with several companies including BMW Manufacturing and ZF Transmissions for over 8 years and truly love it.
 It is fast paced and an incredible field to be in.
 The ability to work on something for years and then actually get to see it out on the road is very rewarding.